fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we call the `each_with_object` method on the hash object `{ ​a:​ ​"ant"​, ​b:​ ​"bear"​, ​c:​ ​"cat"​ }`, passing in a block (denoted by the `do...end` reserved words immediately following the `each_with_object` method call).
 The block takes two parameters, and is executed once per key-value pair in the calling hash object.
 We also pass an empty array object as an argument to the `each_with_object` method.

 The `each_with_object` method iterates through each key-value pair in our hash object, passing them to the block.
 On `line 2`, we assign the local variable `array` the empty array object passed from the block.
-We assign the local variable `pair` an array containing a key and value from the `pair` block parameter.
+We assign the local variable `pair` to an array containing a key and value passed from the block.

-We then call the `.last` method on this array object, returning the last item in the array (which is the value of the key value pair).
+We then call the `last` method on this array object, returning the last item in the array (which is the value of the key value pair).
 We use the shovel operator (`<<`) to destructively append this item to the array object referenced by the `array` variable.
 This will return the item that was destructively added to the array object.
 As there is no explicit `return` in the block, this item will be implicitly returned by the block, as it is the last evaluated expression in our block.

 In our case, the `each_with_object` method returns a new array object populated by the returned values of the block `['ant', 'bear', 'cat']`.